JDLanctot/dotfiles/README.md

 24. Quit nvim and restart it and all of the changes should be implemented.

 <h2> JSON For Nicer Terminal Settings </h2>
-Just copy and paste the content below into the terminal settings json.
+<p>Just copy and paste the content below into the terminal settings json.</p>

   ```
   {